leomvit/leomvit.github.io/_posts/2019-08-21-behold-the-king.md

 categories: [ poetry ]
 image: assets/images/20190820_235804.jpg
 tags: [featured]
-excerpt: "For the love of the queen "
+excerpt: "For the love of the queen.
+Behold the king, don't let him die.
+Cause I can't see the queen cry.
+She would give up, won't aim so high.
+Behold the king, don't let him die."
 ---

 **Behold the king**, don't let him die
 Cause I can't see the queen cry
 She would give up, won't aim so high